ChansooKim316/word2vec/README.md

  1. Collect sentences and place only one sentence in each line in the text file, and put it in the wor2vec folder
  2. Run `combine_text.py`
- 3. Run `run_word2vec.py` (This will have you save two tsv files)
+ 3. Run `run_word2vec.py` (This will generate two tsv files in word2vec directory)
- 4. Click the URL on the script 'run_word2vec.py'
+ 4. Click the URL at the bottom of 'run_word2vec.py' file
- 5. Click 'Load' on the website and upload two tsv files
+ 5. Click 'Load' on the website and upload two tsv files (first : vecs.tsv , second : meta.tsv)
  6. The module will visualize the words

 ### Environment